-American Short Fiction has published, and continues to seek, short fiction by some of the finest writers working in contemporary literature, whether they are established or new or lesser-known authors.
-In addition to its triannual print magazine, American Short Fiction publishes stories online.
-We also hold two yearly contests, the American Short Fiction Prize, and the American Short(er) Fiction Prize for stories fewer than 1,000 words.
+American Short Fiction has published and continues to seek short fiction by some of the finest writers working in contemporary literature, whether they are established or new or lesser-known authors.
+In addition to its triannual print magazine, American Short Fiction publishes stories online and holds two yearly contests, the Halifax Ranch Prize for Fiction and the American Short(er) Fiction Prize for stories fewer than 1,000 words.

-Submit your entry online between Oct 25, 2016 – February 1, 2017.
+- Submit your entry online between November 30, 2023 – February 1, 2024.

 - Stories must be 1,000 words or fewer.
 You are allowed to include up to three stories per entry.
 Please submit all stories in one document.
 Each story must begin on a new page and be clearly titled.
 For the title of your submission list the story titles, separated by a comma.

-Please submit your $17 entry fee and your work through Submittable.
+- Please submit your $18 entry fee and your work through Submittable.
 We no longer accept submissions by post.
 International submissions in English are eligible.
-The entry fee covers up to three 1,000 word fiction submissions.
+The entry fee covers up to three 1,000-word fiction submissions.

-You may submit multiple entries.
+- You may submit multiple entries.
 We accept only previously unpublished work.
 We do allow simultaneous submissions, but we ask that you notify us promptly of publication elsewhere.
 Winners will be announced in April.

 Staff and volunteers currently affiliated with American Short Fiction are ineligible for consideration or publication.
 Additionally, students, former students, and colleagues of the judge are not eligible to enter.
 We ask that previous winners wait three years after their winning entry is published before entering again.